dbgx/lldb.nvim/README.md

 ```
     Plug "critiqjo/lldb.nvim"
 ```
-Or you can manually copy the files to your `~/.nvimrc` folder if you prefer that for some reason.
+Or manually copy the files to your `~/.nvimrc` folder.

-Note: After installing (or updating) a plugin that uses Neovim's remote plugin API, you may have to execute:
+Note: After installing (or updating) a plugin that uses Neovim's remote plugin API, you (might) have to execute:
 ```
     :UpdateRemotePlugins
 ```
-which will create a manifest file (`~/.nvim/.nvimrc-rplugin~`) containing some mappings;
-then restart Neovim.
-This might already be taken care of by the plugin manager, but I'm not sure.
+and restart Neovim.

 ## Goals

-The plugin is developed keeping 3 broad goals in mind:
+The plugin is being developed keeping 3 broad goals in mind:

 * **Ease of use**: Users with almost zero knowledge of command line debuggers should feel comfortable using this plugin.
 * **Completeness**: Experienced users of LLDB should not feel restricted.
 * **Customizability**: Users should be able to bend this plugin easily in the following aspects:
-    * Display of debugger status (eg. backtrace)
+    * Display of debugger status (eg. customisable disassembly view)
     * Visual layout or window management
     * Key-bindings